 The Wisconsin Partnership Program supports community-driven work and recognizes that successful research and interventions depend on engaging communities as partners.
 Our community grant programs prioritize community voices, needs and lived experiences and aim to enhance community members’ ideas and efforts with new knowledge and scientific evidence, ultimately resulting in interventions and policies that help move health forward.

 Community grant programs

-The Wisconsin Partnership Program currently administers three community grant programs.
+The Wisconsin Partnership Program currently administers two community grant programs.

 Community Collaboration Grant